MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/help-desk-install.md

 1. Press **F5** on the keyboard, or use ![Preview button](./media/help-desk-install/preview.png "Preview button") to play the app.

 > [!NOTE]
-> Sample template includes locally saved information using [collections](create-update-collection.md).
+> This sample app includes locally saved information using [collections](create-update-collection.md).
 To use the app for business purpose, customize the app to store information using [connectors](/connectors/connector-reference/connector-reference-powerapps-connectors).

 ## How do I build the app myself?

-Help Desk sample template includes the functionality commonly used in Power Apps.
-You can extend the app functionality by using connectors and connect the app to a data source instead of the default [collections](create-update-collection.md) used by the sample template.
+Help Desk sample app includes the functionality commonly used in Power Apps.
+You can extend the app functionality by using connectors and connect the app to a data source instead of the default [collections](create-update-collection.md) used by the sample app.

 [Save](save-publish-app.md#save-changes-to-an-app) the app, and update the app to use data source such as [SharePoint](connections/connection-sharepoint-online.md), or [Microsoft Dataverse](connections/connection-common-data-service.md).